adria-stef/TvShowDownloader/README.md

-# TvShowDownloader
+# TvShowDownloader :crown:

-Project for GO course
+:tv: TvShowDownloader is a tool you can use to automatically download all your favorite Tv Shows.

+:confetti_ball: All you need to do is configure a path you want you files to appear in and make a list of all your shows.

 ## Prerequsites

-You need an Internet connection
+1. You need an Internet connection.
+1. You need to download and install the `ctorrent` tool.

 ## Get the Project